cyrixninja/Cowboy-s-Adventure/README.md

 ## What it does?

 Our webapp consist of three pages-
-1.Chat - On this you canp chat and connect with other like minded cowboys.
+1.Chat - On this you can chat and connect with other like minded cowboys.
 You can tell the wildest of your Stories to fellow cowboys here and have a great time.

 2.Horse Race Minigame - On this page you can guess and bet on the fastest winning horse in the town.
 If your guess is correct,you win.